gary-archer/oauth.mobilesample.android/README.md

 ### Technologies

-* Kotlin and Jetpack are used to develop a Single Activity App that connects to a Cloud API and Authorization Server
+* Kotlin and Jetpack are used to develop an app that connects to a Cloud API and Authorization Server

 ### Middleware Used